 Like these?
-Check out videos from last year's Pregnancy Help Appreciation Week.
+Check out videos from past Pregnancy Help Appreciation Weeks.
 You are loved.
 And the work you do, admired.

 Thank you!
 And don't forget to check out the deals of the day and share the love on social media!